Web Editing

 The best template for creating accessible documents is a simple one that uses clear structure and the built-in document tools available in your software.
 This link below provides an example of a simple starter document designed for exporting to an accessible PDF.

-Starting template in Word
+> Download a starting template in Word

-If you want to make your own style follow this tutorial: Accessible PDF creation (how to make your own styles)
+> Create an accessible PDF creation (how to make your own styles)

 Please keep in mind that adding too many elements to a document can make it inaccessible.
 Common issues include improper tagging, missing titles, lack of alt text for images, poor color contrast, and unclear link structure.